The college years create some of the most eventful and memorable chapters in students’ lives.

 34. College Students Who Drink a Lot of Milk Get Higher GPAs.

-Drinking milk seems to coincide with higher GPAs among college students, according to college student stats.
+Drinking milk seems to coincide with higher GPAs among college students.

 Among students who drank 11 glasses of milk per week, the average GPA was 3.5.

 35. 29% of Community College Students Have Children.